-ED 538 - Cognitive Assessment I
+CNSL 538 - Cognitive Assessment I

 This course trains students in the administration, scoring, and basic interpretation of the Wechsler Intelligence Scales for children and adults.
 Theoretical constructs are examined.
 Students are introduced to additional measures of intellectual functioning.
 Students administer and score at least 12 tests, at least one under supervision, and write at least five reports until administration, scoring, and reporting criteria are met.
 This is an introductory course in the Psy.D. program.

-Prerequisites & Notes Offered summer.
+Prerequisites & Notes Offered: Summer semester Credits: 3

-ED 539 - Information Processing and Cognition
+CNSL 539 - Information Processing and Cognition

 The cognitive, neurological, and behavioral aspects of learning are examined.
 Knowledge of the brain, cognition, and information processing is the basis for the development of teaching practices, strategies, and approaches that enhance learning.
 The ways in which forms of cognition and processing of information becomes the basis for a curriculum for all children is highlighted as the key to differentiated instruction.
 25 hours of field experience required.
+Prerequisites & Notes Offered: Spring semester Credits: 3